Se7en currently beats Zodiac 57–43

 Where This Matchup Sits

-Within David Fincher's filmography on the platform, Se7en at #1 and Zodiac at #4 out of 9.
+Within David Fincher's filmography on the platform, Zodiac at #2 and Se7en at #4 out of 9.

-Against other opponents on the platform, both films comfortably beat The Game — they're clearly operating at a level above that shared opponent.
+Against other opponents on the platform, both films comfortably beat Gone Girl — they're clearly operating at a level above that shared opponent.

 Where to Watch